The new year is bringing changes to road traffic laws in Germany, Austria and Switzerland. Learn all about them here:

 30 km/h sections

 Municipalities were able to set up 30 km/h speed limits in front of daycare centers, schools and hospitals.
-It has now been made easier to set up speed limits in front of zebra crossings, playgrounds, school routes and facilities for people with disabilities.
+The changes now make it easier to set up speed limits in front of zebra crossings, playgrounds, school routes and facilities for people with disabilities.

-Existing 30 km/h sections can be connected by additional 30 km/h sections, provided that the new sections are no longer than 500 metres.
+Gaps between existing 30 km/h sections can be connected by new 30 km/h sections, provided that they are no longer than 500 metres.

 More children in protected child seats

-From July 1st, cargo bikes may be able to carry more children, namely as many as the number of protected child seats provided by the manufacturer.
+From July 1, more children can be transported on cargo bikes, namely as many as there are protected children's seats, as designated by the manufacturer.
 The rigid limit of 2 kids per bike is therefore a thing of the past.

 Current updates for Austria